olendorf/scientist_surveys/README.md

   * Survey data used in this paper is available on [Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.sv6t740)

-### Multiple factor analysis script for all common survey questions combined
+### Main multiple factor analysis script for all common survey questions combined
   * mfa_surveys_combined_v001.R

 ### Multiple factor analysis script for all survey questions common to surveys 2 & 3 combined